apathetic-tools/snippets/README.md

 ---

-> Our project are generally licensed [GNU Affero General Public License v3](https://www.gnu.org/licenses/agpl-3.0.en.html), so these specific use case snippets are provided under the more permissive [MIT LICENSE](./LICENSE).
+> These specific use case snippets are provided under the more permissive [MIT LICENSE](./LICENSE) instead of the [GNU Affero General Public License v3](https://www.gnu.org/licenses/agpl-3.0.en.html) many of our projects use.